 - Examples of the abiotic factors are sunlight, temperature, energy, the wind, water, soil, etc., whereas plants, trees, animals, microorganisms, etc.

 - They both ( abiotic and biotic factors) may affect the individual of a particular species, their population, community, ecosystem and the

 - Abiotic factors do not depend on biotic factors for their survival, but biotic factors depend on abiotic factors for their survival.

-- Due to changes in the abiotic factors, it may sometimes limit the growth and development of a particular species or their population or sometimes may hamper the entire ecosystem.
-Whereas in biotic factors due to any uncertain changes in particular species, may cause changes in the other species also, which directly or indirectly bank on them.
+- Changes in the abiotic factors, may sometimes limit the growth and development of a particular species or their population or sometimes may hamper the entire ecosystem.
+Whereas in biotic factors due to any uncertain changes in particular species, it may also cause changes in the other species, which directly or indirectly bank on them.

-- Abiotic factors do not adapt any changes whereas biotic factors can slowly adapt the changes, in order to survive.
+- Abiotic factors do not adapt to any changes whereas biotic factors can slowly adapt to the changes, in order to survive.

-Our biosphere consists of biome, ecosystem, community, population, and species and includes every factor present on earth.
-Whereas ecosystems contain the synergy between non-living (abiotic) and living (biotic) factors and covers every area whether it is a deep inside the water, in the air, or on land.
+Our biosphere consists of the biome, ecosystem, community, population, and species and includes every factor present on earth.
+Whereas ecosystems contain the synergy between non-living (abiotic) and living (biotic) factors and cover every area deep inside the water, in the air, or on land.

-At the same time, the abiotic factors regulate the presence or survival of the particular species in that particular environment though biotic factors dependency on abiotic factors is for food, protection, shelter, or reproduction.
+At the same time, the abiotic factors regulate the presence or survival of the particular species in that particular environment though biotic factors depend on abiotic factors for food, protection, shelter, or reproduction.